Parvalbumin: Structure

-Location and function
+Tissue distribution

-Parvalbumin in neural tissue
+In neural tissue

 Parvalbumin is present in some GABAergic interneurons in the nervous system, especially the reticular thalamus, and expressed predominantly by chandelier and basket cells in the cortex.
 In the cerebellum, PV is expressed in Purkinje cells and molecular layer interneurons.
 In the hippocampus, PV+ interneurons are subdivided into basket, axo-axonic, and bistratified cells, each subtype targeting distinct compartments of pyramidal cells.

 PV interneurons' connections are mostly perisomatic (around the cell body of neurons).
 Most of the PV interneurons are fast-spiking.
 They are also thought to give rise to gamma waves recorded in EEG.

 PV-expressing interneurons represent approximately 25% of GABAergic cells in the primate DLPFC.
 Other calcium-binding protein markers are calretinin (most abundant subtype in DLPFC, about 50%) and calbindin.
 Interneurons are also divided into subgroups by the expression of neuropeptides such as somatostatin, neuropeptide Y, cholecystokinin.

-Parvalbumin in muscular tissue
+In muscular tissue

 PV is known to be involved in relaxation of fast-twitch muscle fibers.
-This function is associated with PV role in calcium sequestration.
+This function is associated with the PV role in calcium sequestration.